 Crushed Black pepper to taste

 After preparing ingredients, place them all into a blender or food processor.
 Process until the mixture is thick and creamy.
-Store the dip in the refrigerator until ready to serve.
+Store the dip in the refrigerator to thicken and until ready to serve.
 Serve the dip with fresh veggies, pita bread, or whole grain crackers.

 Two Pan Frittata